MananJain1010/RealTime_Chat_App/README.md

-# Talk-A-Tive
+# Real-Time-Chat

-Talk-a-tive is a Full Stack Chatting App.
+Real-Time-Chat is a full-stack real-time chat application built using the MERN stack.
-Uses Socket.io for real time communication and stores user details in encrypted format in Mongo DB Database.
+It supports real-time messaging using Socket.IO and securely stores user data in MongoDB with encrypted credentials.
 ## Tech Stack

 **Client:** React JS